Tamarheron/model-poking/README.md

 # To use:
-In the project directory, you run: npm start and python src/server.py
+In the project directory, run:

+npm start

+and

+python src/server.py

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-# Template docs from Create React
+## Template docs from Create React below here

 ##Getting Started with Create React App